 Harvesting shortfin mako shark

 Shortfin makos are harvested by many nations in subtropical or temperate waters around the world.
 U.S. fishermen harvest shortfin makos with drift gillnets off the West Coast, and occasionally catch them incidentally in longline fisheries for swordfish off Hawaii.
-A gillnet is a panel of netting suspended vertically in the water by floats, with weights along the bottom.
-Fish become entangled in the net.
+A gillnet is a panel of netting suspended vertically in the water by floats, with weights along the bottom, that fish become entangled in.
 Drift gillnet gear is anchored to a vessel, and drifts along with the current.
 Pelagic longline gear consists of a main horizontal line with shorter lines with baited hooks attached to it.
 The gear is used at various depths and at different times of day, depending on the species being targeted.
 The gear is set shallower (roughly 100 meters or less in depth) to target swordfish.

-Drift gillnetters can incidentally catch other species, mainly ocean sunfish and blue shark, but occasionally marine mammals and sea turtles.
+Drift gillnetters can incidentally catch other species, mainly ocean sunfish and blue sharks.
+Protected species, such as marine mammals and sea turtles can become entangled in gillnets.
 Time/area closures limit when and where drift gillnetters can fish to reduce bycatch.
 Fishermen must use acoustic pingers (devices that emit high-pitched noises to deter marine mammals) and net extenders (to increase minimum fishing depth) on drift gillnet gear to protect marine mammals.

 Off Hawaii, management restricts the type of longline fishing gear that fishermen can use and prohibits fishing in certain areas to minimize impacts to sharks, marlins, and protected species.
 Longline gear can entangle sea turtles and several species of seabirds, but regulations – including special gear requirements and safe handling techniques – have reduced these impacts.
 Scientists and managers continue to monitor bycatch in these fisheries through logbook and vessel observer programs.
 U.S. efforts to reduce bycatch on all fronts are ongoing; however, some international fisheries harvesting mako sharks do not employ comparable strategies to reduce bycatch.